-- 8.1 A reserve can only be established with the approval of SGB and the support of the OPCC CFO.
-New reserves will only be established for specific and appropriate purposes or in response to funding received which must be ringfenced. - 8.2 As part of the annual budget process the OPCC CFO will consider and make recommendation to SGB whether there is a need to include a contribution to the general fund balance or any earmarked reserve. - 8.3 A reserve contribution or drawdown approved as part of the annual budgeting cycle can be made with no further approvals. - 8.4 Any transfers to and from earmarked reserves are reported to SGB. - 8.5 Approval of the statement of accounts by the relevant CFO and Chief Constable or Police and Crime Commissioner is sufficient approval for any further drawdowns from earmarked reserves in-year.
+- 8.1 A reserve can only be established with the approval of SGB and the support of the Commissioner's Director of Finance.
+New reserves will only be established for specific and appropriate purposes or in response to funding received which must be ringfenced. - 8.2 As part of the annual budget process the Commissioner's Director of Finance will consider and make recommendation to SGB whether there is a need to include a contribution to the general fund balance or any earmarked reserve. - 8.3 A reserve contribution or drawdown approved as part of the annual budgeting cycle can be made with no further approvals. - 8.4 Any transfers to and from earmarked reserves are reported to SGB. - 8.5 Approval of the statement of accounts by the relevant CFO/Director of Finance and Chief Constable or Commissioner is sufficient approval for any further drawdowns from earmarked reserves in-year.